Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \begin{remark}[On Terminology] What we are calling hard interventions are sometimes called \emph{structural} interventions \citep{EberhardtScheines}.
 Our soft interventions are essentially the same as the soft interventions studied, e.g., in \cite{Tian2008,BareinboimCorrea}, although as mentioned, we set aside probabilistic aspects of causal models in this paper.
 The main difference between soft interventions and interventionals is that the latter `mechanism replacements' can depend on the previous mechanisms in the model.
 This type of dependence has also been studied, e.g., in the setting of so-called \emph{parametric} interventions \citep{EberhardtScheines}. \end{remark}

-\begin{remark}[Interventionals as Unconstrained Model Transformations] Consider $\allintals_{\allvars}$, the set of interventionals that targets \textit{all} variables $\allvars$.
+\begin{remark}[Interventionals as Unconstrained Model Transformations] The set\\ $\allintals_{\allvars}$ contains the interventionals that targets \textit{all} variables $\allvars$.
 This set of interventionals is quite general, containing every function that maps from and to causal models with the same signature. \end{remark}

 \begin{remark}[Composing Intervention(al)s] Interventionals containing families of constant functions to constant functions are exactly the set of hard interventions.
+Similarly, interventionals containing families of constant functions are exactly the set of soft interventions.
+As such, we treat all three types of interventions as interventionals on all variables, i.e., $\bigcup_{\vars \subseteq \allvars} \allints_{\vars} \subseteq \bigcup_{\vars \subseteq \allvars} \allsoftints_{\vars} \subseteq \bigcup_{\vars \subseteq \allvars} \allintals_{\vars} \subseteq \allintals_{\allvars}$.
 This allows us to understand the composition of interventions as function composition.
-We will simplify notation by writing, e.g., $\oneval \,\circ\, \onevall$ for the composition of hard interventions (the result of setting $\onevar$ to $\oneval$ and then $\onevarr$ to $\onevall$). \end{remark} The unconstrained space of interventionals $\allintals_{\allvars}$ is unruly, and there is no guarantee that an interventional can be thought of as isolating a natural model component.
-We want to characterize spaces of interventionals that `act like hard interventions' in so far as they possess a basic algebraic structure.
+We simplify notation by writing, e.g., $\oneval \,\circ\, \onevall$ for the composition of hard interventions (setting $\onevar$ to $\oneval$ and then $\onevarr$ to $\onevall$).\footnote{Note that we write composition in the opposite order from common notation for function composition, following the more intuitive order of intervention composition adopted, e.g., in \cite{Rubinstein2017}.} \end{remark} The unconstrained space of interventionals $\allintals_{\allvars}$ is unruly, and there is no guarantee that an interventional can be thought of as isolating a natural model component.
+We want to characterize spaces of interventionals that `act like hard interventions' insofar as they possess a basic algebraic structure.
 We elaborate on this in the next section.

 The following is an example of a causal model with hard interventions, soft interventions, and interventionals defined on it.

 \begin{example} Define a signature $\signature$ with variables $\allvars = \{\onevar, \onevarr\}$ with values $\values{\onevar} = \{0, \dots, 9\}$ and $\values{\onevarr} = \{\mathsf{True}, \mathsf{False}\}$.
 Define a model $\model$ with mechanisms $\mechanism{\onevar}(\tset) = 0$ (recall that input variables have no parents and are mapped to constants per Remark~\ref{rem:acyc}) and $\mechanism{\onevarr}(\tset) = [\project{\tset}{\onevar} > 5]$.
 The graphical structure of $\model$ has one directed edge from $\onevar$ to $\onevarr$ because $\onevar \prec \onevarr$.
 Per Remark~\ref{rem:graph}, we could define the mechanism for $\onevarr$ as $\mechanism{\onevarr}(\oneval) = [\oneval > 5]$ omitting the value that $\onevarr$ does not depend on, namely its own.